SFDO-Community/Summit-Events-App/docs/set-up.md

 5. Click "Save"

+6. Once you hit "Save" the "New" button will be replaced with "Edit."
+This is what you will need to hit to make future adjustments to this setting.

 ## Setting up site permissions

 Why is there so many permissions to set?
 After setting up the Salesforce Site a public profile is created for that site to moderate all access by users not logged into a community (The guest public).
 Unfortunately, it is [not possible to apply a permission set to a public user](https://success.salesforce.com/ideaView?id=08730000000akDJAAY).
 If this were possible much of the headache below could be mitigated so up-vote the previous link.

 1. In Setup go to User Interface -> Sites and Domains -> Sites

-2. Click on the site label "UST Events"
+2. Click on the site label of the active site you defined earlier and using as the base for the Event App. (example: "UST Events")

 3. Click on the "Public Access Settings" button at the top of the record.

+### Setup Visualforce Page and Apex Classes Public Access

-4. Go to the "Enabled Visual Force Pages" heading and click on the "Edit" button.
+1. Go to the "Enabled Visual Force Pages" (or Visualforce Page Access depending on your Admin view) heading and click on the "Edit" button.
 Make sure the following pages are enabled and then click "Save":
     > USTEvent
     > USTEventAddToCalendar
     > USTEventCancelReview